Law of Computer Technology

 There is no textbook because the materials necessary for this course are very recent and have not yet found their way into textbooks.
 All of the readings are available on the Internet, and will be posted approximately one month in advance.
 Readings are to be done BEFORE the associated lecture.
 PLEASE NOTE: readings for future lectures may change as the course progresses if warranted by significant legal decisions.
 So read ahead, but not too far ahead.

-Advice on how to success in the course can be found in the Course Handbook.
+Advice on how to succeed in the course can be found in the Course Handbook.

 You may find the course glossary useful in understanding legal terminology and abbreviations.